expo/expo-2d-context/README.md

 ### Running tests in Expo

-Run `test/build_expo.sh` and copy the resulting source and assets into Expo's jasmine-based unit test app template.
+Run `test/build_expo.sh` and copy the resulting source and assets in `test/collateral/expo` into Expo's jasmine-based unit test app template.